RainBowLuoCS/RainBowLuoCS/README.md

-### Hi there 👋
+### Hi I am RunLuo 👋

-RUN LUO PhD Research Objectives for the Coming Years:
+My PhD Research Objectives for the Coming Years:

 Objective 1 (RUN1): Develop a GUI-integrated Multimodal Large Language Model (MLLM) capable of autonomously completing all complex tasks at the operating system level, replacing 90% of routine work through a single RL-optimized MLLM model.